Mean Time Between Failure

 4. Inconsistent Failure Definitions

-If your team doesn’t share a clear definition of what counts as a failure, your MTBF data will be impossible to track over time.
+If your team does not share a clear definition of what counts as a failure, your MTBF data will be impossible to track over time.

 Decide and standardize definitions upfront.
-For example, is a reset a failure?
-What about a brief shutdown that doesn’t require intervention?
+Is a reset a failure?
+What about a brief shutdown that does not require intervention?
 Set the criteria and stick to them.
-This consistency is what enables you to see patterns and changes, such as trends and deviations.
+This consistency is what enables you to see patterns, trends, and deviations over time.

-The takeaway: MTBF is powerful, but only when it’s built on clean, consistent, and contextual data.
-If your inputs are vague or inconsistent, your MTBF will be inaccurate, and it’ll probably lead you in the wrong direction.
+The takeaway: MTBF is powerful, but only when it is built on clean, consistent, and contextual data.
+If your inputs are vague or inconsistent, your MTBF will be inaccurate and will likely lead you in the wrong direction.

 Practical Ways to Improve MTBF

-If your MTBF is trending low, it’s a signal that your reliability strategy needs improvement.
+If your MTBF is trending low, it is a signal that your reliability strategy needs improvement.
 Here are three proven ways to move that number in the right direction:

 1. Track Historical Failures Consistently

-You can’t improve what you don’t document.
-Every failure event should be logged in detail.
-This means not just recording when it happened, but why it happened.
+You cannot improve what you do not document.
+Every failure event should be logged in detail, not just recording when it happened, but why it happened.

 Start recording activity with a basic template: